Healthcare Project Manager

 On-Campus Healthcare Project Manager Degree Programs

-While specific degree programs in healthcare project management are few and far between, earning a bachelor’s degree or master’s degree in a health-related field is typically required for entry-level healthcare positions.
+While specific degree programs in healthcare project management are few and far between, earning a bachelor’s or master’s degree in a health-related field is typically required for entry-level healthcare positions.
 Here are two featured on-campus degree programs related to healthcare project management.

 Fremont College

-Located in Cerritos, California, Fremont College offers a bachelor of science (BS) degree in healthcare management.
+In Cerritos, California, Fremont College offers a bachelor of science (BS) degree in healthcare management.
 This program has an accelerated 15-month completion timeline for students who have already completed their two-year associate’s degree and a 30-month timeline for those starting without any college credits.

 Courses in this program include human resources management, anatomy and medical technology, epidemiology and global health, electronic health records management, medical coding and billing, and quality management and patient safety.
 Students complete a capstone project documenting their ability to identify and solve a current problem relevant to the field of healthcare management as a final graduation requirement.